by KJ Marshall

 Our gas station was the epitome of small-town country stores.
 It looked like a structure straight out of an old western movie.
 Shoppers received a monotonous “Hello” from whichever cashiers were lucky enough to be earning their minimum wage that day, and as people shopped, the likes of Garth Brooks and Alan Jackson’s music played softly in the background.

-The florescent lights shined on the linoleum.
+The fluorescent lights shone on what was left of the chipped linoleum.
 The shelves weren’t bare, but they weren’t fully stocked, either.
 Julie never wanted to spend the money to fill the shelves, not realizing that empty shelves don’t make money.

 Our small store sold the kind of snacks only potheads buy after midnight; Honey Buns, Slim Jims, Combos, and Ding Dongs, just inches from the motor oil and windshield washing fluid.
 If you liked a fun game of Russian Roulette from time to time, there were dairy products in the glass case, next to various energy drinks and sodas.
 It was a generic gas station store, and this was a generic gas station shopping night.
 At least we thought it would be.

 It was Julie and I working the night shift on this particular Saturday.
-Our night cashiers had both called in to work.
-We suspected they were out partying together, but there wasn’t much we could do at that moment.
+Our night cashiers had both called out of work.
+We suspected they were out partying together, but there wasn’t much we could do about it right then.

-I heard the bell chime on the door as Harold came back outside.
-“You know they tryin’ to charge me a dolla ninety-nine for a two-pack of Apirin?!
+I heard the bells clink against the wood door as Harold came back outside.
+“You know they tryin’ to charge me a dolla ninety-nine for a two-pack a Aspirin?!
 Thas a dolla a Aspirin!”
+His deep, raspy voice was never lower than a shout.

-“That’s how much they are,” I answered as I stomped out my cigarette.
+“That’s how much they are,” I answered as I rubbed my cigarette against the newspaper machine to put it out.

-“Somebody the otha night charged me ninety-ninety cents!
+“Somebody the otha night charge me ninety-ninety cents!
 It done went up or what?”
-He was standing inside of my personal bubble, and his breath made me queasy.
+He was standing inside of my personal bubble, and his breath made me snarl.

 “They ninety-nine-cents everywhere else.”